sparkflows/sparkflows-docs/docs/troubleshooting/pipelines.rst

 **Issue Description**

-There could be different types of issues observed.
+There could be different reasons for this issue.

 * The Background Event Trigger Thread is stalled
 * The Websocket doesn't receive events in timely manner